guigrpa/giu/ROADMAP.md

 # Roadmap

-- [ ] Migrate examples to Next
-    - [ ] Clean up deps
-    - [ ] Add a very small page with just a link back, and verify it from compact
 - [ ] Complete migration to React 16 (see development-mode console errors in index.js, demo1.js)
 - [ ] Update docs (see breaking changes in changelog)
 - [ ] Migrate to latest Flow